 The purpose of life from a physiological, biochemical perspective is to find joy.
 A correlation exists between joy and the biochemical balances found within the brain’s neural networks and the body that makes for a strong and vigorous being.
 Has not that been the evolution of the emotional system?
 A false/positive correlation between joyous emotions and lethargy, weakness, and ineptness would only make a being vulnerable and easy prey within the survival of the species.
 Joy, happiness, and wonderment associated with biochemical harmony of strength, confidence, skill, and agility, on the other hand, would clearly enhance the survival of the species.

-Genetically, humans are wired to feel emotionally good.
+Genetically, humans are wired to feel good emotionally.
 The very strength and survival of the individual depends on striving for better feelings and what those feelings represent within the body.
 It is our evolutionary nature.
-But we do not thrive as individual beings without the societal strength to create and empower the development of cognitive-emotional wisdom where individuals learn, develop, and know how to respond to their own individual emotional guidance with healthful and joyous actions and behaviors.
+But we do not thrive as individual beings without the societal strength to create and empower the development of cognitive-emotional wisdom, where individuals learn, develop, and know how to respond to their own individual emotional guidance with healthful and joyous actions and behaviors.

-It is necessary to elaborate on some important distinctions which need to be made of our 21st century consumer-focused society.
+It is necessary to elaborate on some important distinctions which need to be made in our 21st century consumer-focused society.
 Sugar may have wonderful ‘feels good’ associations but gaining weight is probably not one of them.
 Shopping may feel good but getting the bills may not.
 Having a brand-new car feels great, but the consequences of it being a stolen car does not.
 The same ‘feels good’ but ‘know the bad’ goes for drinking, drugs, medications and all of human behaviors.
 Knowing what actions may feel good and knowing what consequences may feel horrendous is a product of the cognitive mind and the emotional perceptual system of the body’s physiological biochemistry.
-Though society’s acceptance of such actions is another discussion on its own: what if a person’s behavior aligns with emotional guidance but this behavior is contrary to accepted societal norms?
-And conversely, what if a person’s behavior aligns with emotional guidance but this behavior ought to be contrary to accepted societal norms?
+On the other hand, society’s acceptance of such action often impacts a person’s attention to their own emotional guidance: what if a person’s behavior aligns with emotional guidance but this behavior is contrary to accepted societal norms?
+And conversely, what if a person’s behavior aligns with emotional guidance but this behavior should be contrary to accepted societal norms?

 Where is the emotional wisdom in a ‘feels good is good’ behavior model?
-The better one feels, the healthier one is, began evolving millions of years ago.
+The correlation between the better one feels and the healthier one is, began evolving millions of years ago.
 In question are emotions’ guiding relevance in the 21st century and beyond.
-Emotions are only reflections of cognitive activities via their awareness of physiological biochemistry.
+Emotions are only reflections of cognitive activities via their correlative relationship to physiological biochemistry.
 Therefore, it is not emotions, but cognition that is in question.
-The power of cognitive-emotional wisdom lies within one’s abilities to meet the challenges of today’s complex societies by transmuting life’s pains and failures, via work and imagination, into the thoughts and actions that both feel good and are integral and harmonious to a self that does not demand the obedience and subjugation of others but promotes the welfare and empowerment of others.
-This means moving out of the reflexive reptilian brain and into the more compassionate mammalian brain.
-Joy and happiness dependent on the requirement and demand for specific behavior in others is an attempt to appease a false ideology.
+The power of cognitive-emotional wisdom lies within one’s abilities to meet the challenges of today’s complex societies by transmuting life’s pains and failures, via cognitive work and imagination, into the thoughts and actions that both feel good and are integral and harmonious to a self and that does not demand the obedience and subjugation of others but promotes the welfare and empowerment of others.
+This means moving out of the more reflexive reptilian brain and into the more compassionate, complex capacity within the mammalian brain.
+Joy and happiness, if dependent on the requirement and demand for specific behavior in others, is an attempt to appease a false ideology.
 It can never succeed.
 To make joy and happiness dependent on others’ behaviors is to deny the evolutionary role of emotional guidance.
-Emotional guidance and cognitive-emotional wisdom are self management tools.
+Emotional guidance and cognitive-emotional wisdom are self-management tools.

 7-1: Begley, S., July 27, 2013.
 Rewiring your Emotions.
 Retrieved From